MuhsinFatih/SRDet/readme.md

 ## Usage

 The dataset we are using is approximately 70GB.
-To download the script, run:
+To download, run:
 ```bash
 bash download_dataset.sh
 ```